Understanding Results

 ### What "Preventative Intelligence" Means

-2. **Correlating deployments** with downstream issues
+2. **Correlating deployments** with downstream customer cases and incidents

 The goal: fewer incidents, not just faster fixes.